espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 These settings are found under the "Component Settings" menu when menuconfig is run.

-To create a component KConfig file, it is easiest to start with one of the KConfig files distributed with esp-idf.
+To create a component KConfig file, it is easiest to start with one of the KConfig files distributed with ESP8266_RTOS_SDK.

 For an example, see `Adding conditional configuration`_.

 Preprocessor Definitions
 ------------------------

-ESP-IDF build systems adds the following C preprocessor definitions on the command line:
+ESP8266_RTOS_SDK build systems adds the following C preprocessor definitions on the command line:

-- ``ESP_PLATFORM`` — Can be used to detect that build happens within ESP-IDF.
+- ``ESP_PLATFORM`` — Can be used to detect that build happens within ESP8266_RTOS_SDK.
-- ``IDF_VER`` — ESP-IDF version, see `Preset Component Variables`_ for more details.
+- ``IDF_VER`` — ESP8266_RTOS_SDK version, see `Preset Component Variables`_ for more details.

 Build Process Internals
 -----------------------